Input-output consistency in integrate and fire interconnected neurons: Model description

+The object of our study will be a set of dependent stochastic point processes, producing an input signal, and a set of perfect integrators fed by those processes.
+The presence of dependence in the input processes is motivated by the hypothesized existence of an underlying network structure in which communication between vertices is controlled by a stochastic IF mechanism.
+In the following, we will not be interested in the topological structure of the underlying network, but rather we fix the form of the dependence in the input signal and we proceed the analysis as it is detailed below.
+In particular, for our aims it is not necessary to detail the structure of the connections while we fix the wished stochastic dependency determined by them.

-We are concerned with a class of models of information transmission on networks in which communication among vertices happens with the stochastic IF mechanism.
-This class of networks is frequently considered in computational neuroscience to model neuronal interactions (see e.g.\ \cite{Bernardi2021,Brunel2000183,Sanzeni2022,Spiridon2000529,Vogels200510786} and, for machine learning applications, \cite{maass1997networks,TAVANAEI201947,Zhang2017333}), but its structure can be described without recurring to terminology relative to a specific field.
-Indeed, the model we consider involves a directed graph $G=(V,E)$ where $V$ is the set of vertices and $E$ is the set of directed edges connecting the vertices.
-Further, the set $V$ is partitioned into two disjoint sets: $V= V^\uparrow \cup V^\downarrow$.
-This will allow to catch special features such as the presence of excitatory or inhibitory contributions in neuroscience.
-On $G$ we focus on a mechanism of information transmission among the vertices through their edges.
-Specifically, our goal is to recognize a transmission mechanism such that some specific features of the input can be reproduced in the output signal, i.e.\ a network in which input and output are consistent with respect to some distributional properties.
+Thus, we are concerned with a class of models of signal transmission on networks in which communication among vertices happens with the stochastic IF mechanism.
+This class of networks is frequently considered in computational neuroscience to model neuronal interactions (see e.g.\ \cite{Bernardi2021,Brunel2000183,Sanzeni2022,Spiridon2000529,Vogels200510786} and, for machine learning applications, \cite{maass1997networks,TAVANAEI201947,Zhang2017333}), but, actually, its structure can be described without recurring to terminology relative to a specific field.
+Indeed, we consider a directed graph $G=(V,E)$ where $V$ is the set of vertices and $E$ is the set of directed edges connecting the vertices.
+Further, the set $V$ is partitioned into two disjoint sets: $V= V^\uparrow \cup V^\downarrow$ characterized by different behaviours.
+On $G$ we focus on a mechanism of signal transmission among the vertices through their edges.
+Specifically, our goal is to recognize a transmission mechanism such that some specific features of the input can be reproduced in the output signal, i.e.\ input and output are consistent with respect to some distributional properties.
+For this purpose, we start by fixing a reference vertex, say $v_0\in V$, and the vertices $v_1,v_2,\dots,v_n$, $n \in \mathbb{N}^* = \{ 1,2,\dots\}$ feeding $v_0$.
+The activity is represented by point processes associated to each of the vertices of the graph.
+The characterization of each point process is given by the random inter-arrival times of the point signals relative to each vertex $v_i$, i.e. by sequences of positive real-valued random variables $S^i = (S_j^i)_{j \in \mathbb{N}^*}$, $i \in \{0, \dots, n\}$.
+The existence of an underlying network structure implies that the point processes are in general dependent (so that we are actually in presence of a multivariate point process).
+Furthermore, the inter-arrival times of each point process are also in general dependent.
+We will explicit the nature of all these dependencies in the following.